binaryphile/concorde/README.md

 That's because the test runs the script when it gets to its `source myscript` line, and that causes *all* of the actions in the script to occur.
-When testing, we just want to test the functions, not run the script!
+When testing, we just want to load the functions, not run the script!

 Treating the Same File as Both Script and Library